ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

   --dry-run=client -o yaml | kubectl apply -f -
 ```

-Follow [this tutorial](https://gke-ai-labs.dev/docs/agentic/ray-serve/) deploy your Ray Serve application.
-You can navigate this folder by running this command:
+To deploy Ray Serve application, you should go to [this tutorial](https://gke-ai-labs.dev/docs/agentic/ray-serve/) and follow the Step 2 (`Containerize and Deploy the Ray Serve Application`).

 ```bash
 cd ../../../ray-serve/ray-serve-vllm